CUHKSZCHEN/FSML/README.md

 We use the data /data/continuous.txt, which is stored in the libsvm format.
 Please note that no imputation is implemented at this time so missing values in the data file would throw exceptions.

+If the calculation fails, set the decomposition parameter in Fit() to 'svd' may help.

 ```fsharp
 open DataTypes